 Welcome to the Yorkshire Water Public Affairs blog.
-Here you will find us talking about a whole host of issues that we believe will shape the future of our industry such as population growth, climate change and industrial development.
-We would love to hear the views of our stakeholders and customers on these key topics and look forward to hearing your points of view
+Here you will find us talking about a whole host of issues affecting the water industry as well giving insights into what's happening at Yorkshire Water and the views of some of our colleagues.

 Monday, 11 February 2013